Conveuropean logo

 Paris France

-The first time I went to Paris in the autumn of 04 with M. The weather was amazing with really clear blue skies.
+The first time I went to Paris in the autumn of 04 with M, the weather was amazing with really clear blue skies.
 I took this picture in Montmartre and I still enjoy looking at the colors and the background here :).

 Centre du Monde